eyecantell/vibedir/vibedir.md

   - ✔ Lint ❌
   - ⊝ Format ✅
   - ✔ Manual [{number of manual command results included in prompt}]

+Toggling inclusion of command results here is reflected in the prompt column's inclusions list.

 ### Menus list: ('m') to return to main menu.
 1. Source Control settings